mahnkong/gradle-teg2neo4j-plugin/README.md

 The following attributes are set for each task node (based on the task's state after the build finished):

 - name: The task's path
-- build: the build id (set by the "gradle-teg2neo4j-plugin")
+- build: The build id (set by the "gradle-teg2neo4j-plugin")
-- executed: bool indicating that the task was executed
+- executed: A bool indicating that the task was executed
-- didWork: bool indicating that the task did some work
+- didWork: A bool indicating that the task did some work
-- upToDate: bool indicating that the task was up to date
+- upToDate: A bool indicating that the task was up to date
-- failureMsg: the thrown exception's message in case the task failed
+- failureMsg: The thrown exception's message in case the task failed
-- insertedAt: timestamp of the data insertion (set by the "gradle-teg2neo4j-plugin")
+- insertedAt: The timestamp of the data insertion (set by the "gradle-teg2neo4j-plugin")

 The following relationships are set between the task nodes depending on the task execution graph

-- DEPENDS_ON: indicates, that one task depends on another task
+- DEPENDS_ON: Indicates, that one task depends on another task
-- FINALIZES: indicates, that one task finalizes another task
+- FINALIZES: Indicates, that one task finalizes another task

 ## How to build the plugin